isar/isar/docs/docs/watchers.md

 ```

 :::warning
-If you use offset & limit or distinct queries, Isar will also notify you when objects matching the filter but outside the query results change.
+If you use offset & limit or distinct queries, Isar will also notify you when objects match the filter but outside the query, results change.
 :::

 Just like `watchObject()`, you can use `watchLazy()` to get notified when the query results change but not fetch the results.

 :::danger
 Rerunning queries for every change is very inefficient.
-You should use a lazy collection watcher instead.
+It would be best if you used a lazy collection watcher instead.
 :::